TLabAltoh/TLabImageCrop/README.md

 python ${YOUR_PATH}\TLabImageCrop.py
 ```
 from the command prompt and execute.
-(- Make sure the path contains only alphanumeric or valid symbolic characters).
+(Make sure the path contains only alphanumeric or valid symbolic characters).

 ## Note
 - If you use a high-resolution image, you can cut it out more neatly.